SamOBrienOlinger/drf-spoodle-space/README.md

   Unlike many other social media platforms that provide a similar expereince, this project offers Usersa unique way to create and participate in their own community of likeminded pet owners.

-The site targets Usersaround the world who:
+The site is designed to engage to millions of potential Users around the world who:

 * may already have a Cockapoo dog and need more information about taking care of their dog.